 Teen dating violence happens.
 This can be hard to believe.
 We don’t want to think of our teenagers as being victims of relationship abuse, nor do we want to believe our teenagers are behaving in harmful ways toward their girlfriends and boyfriends.
 We’d also like to think that our adolescents, who are nearing adulthood, wouldn’t put up with someone hurting them.
 But it happens, and it can happen to any teen.
 That’s why Teen Dating Violence Awareness Month is essential.
 Knowing the signs of toxic relationships can help teens distance themselves from them, and it can help parents, teachers, and other adults help teens navigate the world of relationships.

-(Note: Sometimes, these relationships and behaviors are referred to as toxic.
+(First, a note on terminology.
+Sometimes, these relationships and behaviors are referred to as toxic.
 Toxic describes something harmful and poisonous.
-I think that’s fitting here, plus it broadens the concept of abuse, which can conjure images primarily of physical violence.)
+I think that’s fitting here, plus it broadens the concept of abuse, which can conjure images primarily of physical violence but actually encompasses verbal and emotional mistreatment, too.)

 When I was a high school teacher and counselor, I saw too many teenagers, boys and girls alike, become trapped in toxic relationships.
 LoveIsRespect.org reports that